heyyrintu/tata-dashboard/DEPLOYMENT.md

 # For secured MongoDB with authentication:
 # MONGODB_URI=mongodb://admin:your-secure-password@localhost:27017/tata-dashboard?authSource=admin

-# Security Configuration (REQUIRED in production)
+# Security Configuration
-# Generate a strong API key: openssl rand -base64 32
+# Note: API key authentication has been removed - API is accessible to all requests from FRONTEND_URL
-API_KEY=your-secure-api-key-here
+# CORS protection via FRONTEND_URL is the primary security mechanism

 # Optional: IP Whitelist (comma-separated IP addresses)
 # If set, only these IPs can access the API